 Soo Sen Lee

-I have been involved in the healthcare and mental health field since 2013, serving individuals and families who face multiple challenges.
-These include anxiety and depression, intergenerational and migration trauma, suicidality, grief and loss, and a variety of barriers to well-being.
-My clients come from many walks of life; however, one of my passions is supporting families and individuals who care for individuals or are themselves facing chronic health conditions.
-If you are facing caregiver burnout from caring for loved ones or having to navigate a cumbersome healthcare system while living with chronic health conditions, you are not alone.
+I have been involved in the healthcare and mental health field since 2014, serving individuals and families who faced multiple challenges.
+My clients see me for anxiety and depression, intergenerational and migration trauma, suicidality, grief and loss, and a variety of barriers to well-being.
+However, one of my specialty is supporting individuals who are facing burnout or are burned out.
+Burn out occurs when the body and mind is no longer able to meet the constant demands of the prolonged traumatic or stressful situation(s) that a person is experience.
+Feelings of overwhelm, irritation, wanting to escape, lack of motivation and even lack of pleasure.
+However, despite the constant fatigue, rest does not help and sometimes the person cannot stop their work or caregiving activities despite knowing that they should.
+Burnout can come from work or from caring for loved ones or having to navigate a cumbersome healthcare systems.
+Whatever the source of your burn out, know that you are not alone.
 I hope you will allow me to be your support during this time.
 My clients have taught me that despite experiencing some of the most difficult adversities, humans possess incredible resilience and resources.
-One of my roles is to uncover and connect my clients to these deep reserves of strength and allow a safe space for transformation and creative solutions to emerge.
+My roles in your recovery are to help you to reconnect with innate deep reserves of strength to begin to feel more resourced, to uncover the patterns that have brought you to this place and to co-create a safe space for transformation and creative solutions to emerge.

 I was born in Malaysia, but lived in Singapore for a decade before settling in Vancouver, BC.
 Prior to becoming a therapist, I was a research associate with BC Genome Sciences Centre, a recreation therapist, and a stay-at-home mom.
 My diverse background enables me to weave evidence-based therapeutic approaches with compassion, humour, and sensitivity into my current work.

 I bring into my counselling work a trauma-informed approach and sensitivity to the multi-faceted ways that traumatic events affect the lives of people.
-Trauma includes sudden life changes and deep feelings of loneliness while trying to find support from loved ones or systems of care that are not as responsive as they need to be.
+Trauma includes sudden life changes and deep feelings of loneliness when our support networks are not as responsive as we need them to be.
 My approach is both practical as well as intuitive.
 Practicality to help my clients connect with up-to-date community resources and skills to help them find solutions combined with intuition that allows me to hear and hold my clients’ most vulnerable stories.